 Improved access to oral morphine is mandatory for the treatment of moderate to severe cancer pain, suffered by over 80% of cancer patients in terminal phase.

 In 2013, WHO launched the Global Action Plan for the Prevention and Control of Noncommunicable Diseases 2013-2030 that aims to reduce by 25% premature mortality from cancer, cardiovascular diseases, diabetes and chronic respiratory diseases.
+Some of the voluntary targets are most relevant for cancer prevention such as the target about reducing tobacco consumption by 30% within the period 2014-2025.

 - increase political commitment for cancer prevention and control;